fhmwg/current-tags/stage2-essentials-overview.md

 ### People (Names and Face Tag)

-People can be identified by face tag or by name.
-Person names are required.
-Fact tags are optional, but if used, should be synched with the list of person names in the image.
+People can be identified by face tag or by name. **Person names are required.**  Face tags are optional, but if used, should be synced with the list of person names in the image.

 Face tags are written as image regions.
 MWG (Metadata Working Group) Guidelines for Handling Image Metadata added image region properties in 2010, which have been widely used in the industry to record face tags in images.
 IPTC image regions were added about 10 years later in 2019.
 Although MWG appears to be a stale entity at this time, MWG regions are still the de facto standard used by Adobe products and everyone else.
 For interoperability, we are recommending that we use the de facto standard.